Category

 • Action: I want to bring Gram a little more into the holidays.

-• Result: I bring out her extremely old tins that were used for holding cookies and display them in a pretty way.
-(I already have a ton of photos out and I don’t have the cookie recipes.) ❄️
+• Result: I bring out her extremely old tins that were used for holding cookies and display them in a pretty way. ❄️

 About halfway through Open House by Elizabeth Berg I recognized a scene that I’ve always remembered but hadn’t remembered in which book the scene took place.
 It was this one!
 (Kind of cool.)

 I really love that Berg’s novels aren’t behemoth-sized and get into the story quickly.
-I loved Open House — total book-dessert. ❄️
+I loved Open House — a delicious book-dessert. ❄️

 The only person who can pull me down is myself, and I’m not going to let myself pull me down anymore.” — C. JoyBell ❄️